fang-w-shen/FTris-Arena/README.md

 $ cd lib
 $ npm install
 ```
-Then Run Grunt and a working server will automatically open on your preferred browser:
+Then run grunt and a working server will automatically open on your preferred browser:
 ```
 $ grunt
 ```